ndrewniklas/ProgAssgmnt1/README.md

 Follow the submission guidelines and send me an email with the compressed file.
 You will also submit a print-out of the source code and relevant documentation in class, during the class meeting immediately after the due date.

 This assignment is worth 25 points.

+Due: Wednesday April 16th, 2014 at start of class.